jmilet/jmilet.github.io/_posts/2014-04-05-00-erlang-programming-books-podcasts.markdown

 OTP (the library that implements most of the distributed, scalable and fault tolerant magic) like server and how to use Mnesia (the distributed database that comes with the language).

-And finally, to master the language and its librarys:
+And finally, to master the language and its libraries:

 * [Erlang and OTP in Action][erlang_and_otp_in_action]